 Nude or black heels work best if you love those stilettos.
 Super fun shoes like a hot pink pump or combat boots are also a great way to show some personality.
 Don't be afraid to get creative!

 Feel free to bring any jewelry that is sentimental or particularly beautiful.
-Try to steer clear of costume pieces, though.

 Less is more with props.
 But that doesn't mean I don't want you to bring any.
 It's nice to incorporate your personality in your photos.
 If you have something particular in mind, let me know and we can discuss our options!